sismetanin/gender-by-name-vk/README.md

-# Gender Detection of VKontakte Users by Full Name
+# Gender Detection of VKontakte Users by Full Name in Russian/English

 ## Data